RWA & Private Credit

 Collateral Diversification

 Traditional DeFi lending relies heavily on crypto collateral, which is highly correlated.
-In a broad crypto downturn, all collateral types lose value simultaneously, creating systemic liquidation cascades.
-Real-world assets provide diversification because their value is driven by different factors than crypto markets.
+In a broad crypto downturn, all collateral loses value simultaneously, creating systemic liquidation cascades.

 Addressing a Real Market Need